danielriggi/JPACRUDProject/README.md

 - **Java Persistence API (JPA)**: I integrated JPA, a part of the Java EE ecosystem, to streamline database operations.
 This allowed me to work with entities, relationships, and queries in a more Java-centric manner.

-- **Data Validation**: Before loading data into the database, I implemented rdata validation mechanisms.
+- **Data Validation**: Before loading data into the database, I implemented data validation mechanisms.
 Invalid data entries were checked and rejected, ensuring data integrity.

 ### Command Objects and Inversion of Control (IoC)